English

 This course introduces students to a wide range of American authors and their relationship to major literary and intellectual movements from the second half of the nineteenth century.

 This course is a beginning study of dramatic theory.
 Plays from various time periods will be studied and analyzed as literary works in the historical context, traced through their production history, considered for their relevance and importance for today's artists and audiences, and analyzed for their production possibilities.
-The course will emphasize critical reading, analysis, and interpretation.
+The course will emphasize critical reading, analysis, interpretation, and creative writing.
+The student will submit original pieces for class discussion and learn to use the workshop format to further their work.

 In this course, students will draw connections between traditional and contemporary literary genres as they read William Shakespeare's plays and critically analyze film adaptations of these plays.
 Students will read and analyze a selection of Shakespeare's histories, comedies, tragedies, and romances in the context of Elizabethan drama.
 Then they will view a variety of cinematic interpretations of these plays and compare and contrast such elements as plot, character, theme, staging, and critical and directorial interpretation.